SeisComP/main/apps/fdsnws/descriptions/fdsnws.rst

 Feature Notes
 ~~~~~~~~~~~~~

-* The IRISWS availability implementation truncates the time spans of the returned
+* The FDSN availability implementation at EarthScope truncates the time spans of
-  data extents and segments to the requested start and end times (if any).
-This
+  the returned data extents and segments to the requested start and end time
+  (if any).
-  implementation truncates the start and end time only for the formats: ``sync``
+  In |scname| the implementation truncates the start and end time only for the
-  and ``request``.
-The ``text``, ``geocsv`` and ``json`` format will return the
+  formats: ``sync`` and ``request``.
+The ``text``, ``geocsv`` and ``json``
-  exact time windows extracted from the waveform archive.
+  format will return the exact time windows extracted from the waveform archive.

-  The reasons for this derivation are:
+  The reasons for this deviation are:

   * performance: With the ``/extent`` query the ``text``, ``geocsv`` and
     ``json`` offer the display of the number of included time spans